 - a victim aged 16 or over has provided the information and requests confidentiality

 - you were a child when you received the information

 - the information would be privileged

 - the information is in the public domain

-- where police officers are acting in the course of their duty.
+- you are a police officer acting in the course of your duty.

-A person will still be required to disclose information to police if:
+You will still need to report to police if:

-- the victim who requested confidentiality has an intellectual disability, and
+- the victim had an intellectual disability when they provided the information, and

-- the victim does not have the capacity to make an informed decision about a disclosure, and
+- the victim did not have the capacity to make an informed decision about disclosure when they provided the information, and

-- the person who received the information is aware or should be reasonably aware of those facts.
+- you are aware or should reasonably have been aware of these facts.

-If a person was under the age of 18 when they formed a reasonable belief, they will not be obliged to make a disclosure when they turn 18.
-This protects children from the burden of knowing that they will have to disclose to police when they turn 18.
+This exemption protects children from the burden of knowing they will have to report the information to police when they turn 18.

 The information would be privileged

-People will not be required to disclose where the information would be privileged.
-This includes:
+You will not be required to report information that would be privileged, including information protected under: